Need a discount on popular programming courses? Find them here. View offers

 But what exactly is a mining motherboard?

-Mining motherboards (mining mobos) are specifically designed for the express purpose of cryptocurrency mining.
-They were made to be able to handle heavy workloads and near-constant uptime.
+Mining motherboards (mining mobos) are specifically designed for cryptocurrency mining.
+This means they can handle heavy workloads and near-constant uptime.

-A mining motherboard can come in the standard forms we know, such as ATX, Mini-ATX, E-ATX, and so on.
-However, ATX seems to be the most common form factor by far.
+A mining motherboard can come in the standard forms we're all familiar with, such as ATX, Mini-ATX, E-ATX, etc. That said, ATX seems to be the most common form factor.

 Related: